Water and Wastewater Management

 Impact

-Water risk assessments are also a critical element of our strategy and allow us to better identify and prioritize water resource projects that are locally relevant to each watershed and reduce the company’s overall water impact.
-Beginning in 2023, we plan to increase the scope and frequency of our assessments across our global operations to better identify areas with high, medium and low exposure to water-related risks, including quantity (baseline water stress, inter-annual variability, seasonal variability, flood occurrence, drought severity, upstream storage and groundwater storage), quality (return flow ratio and upstream protected land), and regulatory and reputational risk (media coverage, access to water and threatened amphibians).
+Conducting water risk assessments is also a critical element of our strategy and allow us to better identify and prioritize water resource projects that are locally relevant to each watershed and reduce the company’s overall water impact.
+We conduct assessments of our operations based on the World Resources Institute (WRI) Aqueduct and World Wildlife Fund (WWF) Water Risk Filter.
+This process allow us to identify areas with high, medium and low exposure to water-related risks, including quantity (baseline water stress, inter-annual variability, seasonal variability, flood occurrence, drought severity, upstream storage and groundwater storage), quality (return flow ratio and upstream protected land), and regulatory and reputational risk (media coverage, access to water and threatened amphibians).

 Case Studies: